-- The accountable organization clearly states its mission and purpose, articulates the needs of those being served, explains how its programs work, how much they cost and what benefits they produce.
+- The accountable organization clearly states its mission and purpose, articulates the needs of those being served, and explains how its programs work, how much they cost, and what benefits they produce.

 - The accountable organization freely and accurately shares information about its governance, finances and operations.
 It is open and inclusive in its procedures, processes and programs consistent with its mission and purpose.

 - The nonprofit organization is accountable to all those it exists to serve, to all those who support it, and to society.

 - The accountable nonprofit organization is responsible for mission fulfillment, leadership on behalf of the public interest, stewardship and quality.

 - Doing what it says it will do.